 - Protecting Minors from the Marketing of Alcohol and Unhealthy Food & Drinks

 As we near the beginning of the negotiations – expected to start on June 19 after the UK general election, the BMA continues to work to secure an outcome which threatens neither the medical profession nor the patients it serves.

-Recognising the necessity for key actors on both sides of the negotiating table to be aware of our concerns; chief officers, elected members and staff continue to meet with MPs, UK government officials, MEPs, EU officials and stakeholders from across Europe.
-For example, Dr Mark Porter, BMA council chair, met with the Chief of Staff to Guy Verhofstadt, MEP and the EP’s Brexit lead, to outline the impact that Brexit will have on the European medical profession, ahead of Estonia’s assumption (July/December 2017) of the Presidency of the Council of the EU.
+Recognising the ongoing necessity for key actors on both sides of the negotiating table to be aware of our concerns; chief officers, elected members and staff continue to meet with MPs, UK government officials, MEPs, EU officials and stakeholders from across Europe.
+For example, Dr Mark Porter, BMA council chair, met with the President of the Estonian Medical Association to outline the impact that Brexit will have on the European medical profession, ahead of Estonia’s assumption (July/December 2017) of the Presidency of the Council of the EU.

 Read more about our work on Brexit